CZ-NIC/knot/doc/reference.rst

 An ordered list of references :ref:`remote<remote_id>` and :ref:`remotes<remotes_id>` to zone primary servers (formerly known as master servers).
+Empty value is allowed for template value overriding.

 *Default:* not set